Media-Smart/vedastr/README.md

 - **Good performance**\
   We re-implement the best model in  [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark) and get better average accuracy.
-What's more, we implement a classification model(ResNet-FC) for str task and the performance is acceptable.
+What's more, we implement a classification model(ResNet-FC) and the performance is acceptable.

 ## License